SumitSKGhub/infoware_assignment/README.md

 # Assignment

-This app was created using flutter framework which integrated a dummy api.
+This app was created using flutter framework which integrated a dummy api, a music player and a form.

 ## What I did.